David-Manniche/TheMarket/readme.txt

-    => 040000 - seller> google feeds> categories don't have scroll bar => 040060 - seller> catalog list> on searching item with special character> getting error => 041951 - on buyer dashboard> there is some error
+    => 040000 - seller> google feeds> categories don't have scroll bar => 040060 - seller> catalog list> on searching item with special character> getting error => 041951 - on buyer dashboard> there is some error => 041954 - contact us page is flooded with notice

 Enhancements:
     => Tax module upgrade